Last Updated on September 7, 2023

-Sustainable slippers are comfortable, fashionable, and are much better for the environment!
+Ecofriendly slippers are comfortable, fashionable, and are much better for the environment!
 Did you know that of the approximately 20 billion pairs of shoes produced annually in the United States, about 300 million pairs end up in the landfill every year!?
-Sneakers, sandals, and you got it- slippers.
+Sneakers, sandals, and you guessed it — slippers.

-The majority of slippers are made of cheap materials with a very short lifespan and they quickly end up in the landfill.
+The majority of slippers are made of cheap materials with a very short lifespan, and they quickly end up in the landfill.
 Being made of a wide variety of synthetic agents, it could be decades or centuries before they even begin to decompose.
-The best sustainable slipper brands are made of eco-friendly, responsibly sourced materials by companies who respect human rights and the planet.
+The best sustainable slippers are made of eco-friendly, responsibly sourced materials by companies that respect human rights and the planet.

-Luckily for us and our planet, there are several forward thinking, progressive companies out there changing the shoe and slipper game.
+Luckily for us and our planet, there are several forward thinking, progressive companies out there changing the footwear game.
 Those companies also include second hand companies that have a surprising amount of new slippers at half the cost.
 However, if you end up shopping at full price, I’ve compiled a list of my favorite eco-friendly, organic, and ethical slippers to get you started.

 Keep reading to find out how you can achieve ultimate comfort without hurting the environment or our fellow humans.